 - The Dragon: Johnny Crale is a gunslinger who serves as McNeil's chief enforcer.

 - Firing in the Air a Lot: McNeil's men do this while stampeding the cattle as part of their efforts to drive the farmers of their land.

 - Fat Bastard: The corpulent Mcneil seeks to control all the land in the valley, and uses threats, intimidation and violence to drive the farmers off their land.

-- The Gunslinger: The Dragon Johnny Crale is a Quick Draw, who is trying the fact his right hand has been replaced by a prosthesis; forcing him to draw with his left.
+- The Gunslinger: The Dragon Johnny Crale is a Quick Draw, who is trying to hide the fact his right hand has been replaced by a prosthesis; forcing him to draw with his left.

 - Handicapped Badass: McNeil's dragon is The Gunslinger Johnny Crale, who had his right hand shot off and replaced it with a steel prosthesis.

 - The Heavy: The Gunslinger Johnny Crale acts as the Big Bad McNeil's enforcer.
 He commits all of the dirty acts required so McNeil can keep his hands clean.
 So while it is McNeil's scheme that drives the plot, it is Crale's acts that put the match to the powder keg.